Climate Hero: Kimberly Wasserman

 The next move for Wasserman is to convert the old industrial plants into parks and open spaces so that the community can finally enjoy fresh air.
 She wants to keep her neighborhood involved and find ways for them to keep the discussion going about how to improve the neighborhood.
 Wasserman believes her community is more than just the face of the impact of climate change -- they are the solution to climate change.

 In 2013, Wasserman won the Goldman Prize honoring grassroots environmental heroes.
 The journey was long.
 When the campaign was initiated some younger activists were in grade school, and are now getting their masters in environmental justice because of their involvement with the campaign.
-She feels it’s an honor that she carries in her soul and what has made her the woman she is today.
 Her advice to anyone wanting to make positive changes is to arm yourself with research and never give up!